Assessing Vulnerability of the Atlantic Sea Scallop Social-Ecological System in the Northeast Waters of the US

 Project Outreach:

-CFRF produced brochures explaining how warming waters and ocean acidification impact fisheries, regional vulnerabilities, and the implications of the project results.
+CFRF has produced brochures explaining how warming waters and ocean acidification impact fisheries, regional vulnerabilities, and the implications of the project results.
 Click below to view them!

 media coverage: